Year of the Goat

 According to the Five Elements theory, every Chinese zodiac animal corresponds to an element, and a zodiac animal is categorized into five kinds, based on different birth years.
 Their personalities are associated with their birth years.
 Therefore, there are five types of Goats with different traits.

-A Chinese zodiac symbol with the same element will come once in 60 years.
+A Chinese zodiac symbol with the same element will come once every 60 years.
 For example, a person was born in 1967, a Wood Goat year.
-He or she will usher the next Wood Goat year until 2027.
+He or she will usher in the next Wood Goat year until 2027.

 Is it the Year of the Goat, Sheep, or Ram?

 Is the Chinese zodiac Sheep, or Goat?
 What is the exact difference between the Year of the Goat, Sheep, or Ram?
 The question is tied to the Chinese character yáng (羊).
-Firstly, the Ram refers to male sheep.
-And female sheep is called an ewe.
+Firstly, the Ram refers to a male sheep.
+A female sheep is called an ewe.
 A baby sheep is called a lamb.
-Most goats have horns, however, the majority of sheep lack horns.
-And goat horns are straighter and sheep’s horns are thicker and curved.
-Yáng usually refers to ruminant mammals with horns, of which goat, sheep, antelope, etc. are included.
-Therefore, year of the Goat and year of the Sheep are both correct.
+Most goats have horns; however, the majority of sheep lack horns.
+And goat horns are straighter, and sheep’s horns are thicker and curved.
+Yáng usually refers to ruminant mammals with horns, of which goat, sheep, antelopes, etc. are included.
+Therefore, years of the Goat and the Sheep are both correct.

 Chinese Zodiac Goat Compatibility

-Love compatibility depends on zodiac signs’ different characteristics, In Chinese culture, it is believed that some zodiac matches are meant to be together.
+Love compatibility depends on the different characteristics of zodiac signs.
+In Chinese culture, it is believed that some zodiac matches are meant to be together.
 However, some of them do not match, no matter how hard they try.

 Here is the compatibility of the Chinese Goat zodiac with other signs for you to consider.
 It could help you find out which Chinese zodiac signs are most compatible with the Goat.